 “My decision to eat plant-based, to my parents, possibly felt like I was rejecting their heritage and the way they were brought up, and shunning it.
 I wonder whether it ever felt to them that I was rejecting how they'd tried to raise me; bringing up feelings of doubt in their parenting skills, their own moral compasses, and their own social responsibility in regards to the crisis.”

 “Rather than announcing another change,” Nell suggests, “explain to your family why you're looking so hard to make changes; where you're finding information; naming other people who have done the same as you.”
-Maybe even incorporate it into time spent together with the people you love by suggesting you watch a documentary together.
+Maybe, she says, you can even incorporate this explanation into time spent together with the people you love by suggesting you watch a documentary together.

 And she has some specific advice for anyone still living at home, "If you announce you want to go vegan, you should be prepared for your family to respond in a variety of ways - anger, confusion, rejection, upset.
 These are all valid feelings, and it's important to remember it comes from the fact that your choice is making your loved ones question their own moral compass.
 Give it time, and answer as many questions as you can.